Three-Cold-Planets/Welcome-to-the-Frostscape/README.md

 ## Current Goal
 Currently the next milestone in development that im aiming to hit is finishing the MVP.
 I don't have an estamated time of completion for it, but join the [discord server](https://discord.gg/XrFhAZys7T), or check the [trello](https://trello.com/b/2g9oENth/hollow-frostscape) to keep up with development!
+(Note: Currently shifting progress on Arctic Insurection off the current server.
+Will post a new link when its ready! :D)

 ## Dependancies/Compatabilities